 - Rice cake, nin gou (年糕) – a sweet and sticky treat that literally translates to “new year cake”

 - Turnip cakes (lok bak go 蘿蔔糕) – a savoury dish that is actually made from daikon, which is a Chinese radish rather than a turnip

 - Glutinous sweet rice balls (tang yuan 湯圓) – being served in a bowl of sweet syrup is significant as the name is a homophone for “union”

-- Poon choi (盆菜) – a traditional Hong Kong dish also known as or “basin dish” which originated in the New Territories sometime in the 7th Century.
+- Poon choi (盆菜) – a traditional Hong Kong dish also known as “basin dish” which originated in the New Territories sometime in the 7th Century.
 Villagers would bring meat and seafood all to be cooked in one pot and shared with the community.
 The food is arranged so that the delicacies sit on top.
-Poon Choi can now be eaten just about anywhere in Hong Kong from high-end Michelin star restaurants to fast food.
+Poon Choi can now be eaten just about anywhere in Hong Kong from high-end Michelin-star restaurants to fast food.

 Editor’s note: Chinese New Year In Hong Kong: Welcome The Year Of The Rabbit most recently updated in December 2022.